Registration and Scheduling

 Updates on BIO Course Offerings

-- For any registration issues/requests, please contact Lynette Giordano ( Lynette.
+- For any registration issues/requests, please email Lynette Giordano ( Lynette.
 Giordano@stonybrook.edu) .
 Emails must include your Student ID number.
+If any courses needed do not have a waitlist, please email Lynette to be placed on a manual waitlist.

 BIO Advising Appointments:

-BIO advising appointments can be made in SSC Campus.
+BIO advising appointments can be made on Navigate.
 Please note that we will not be accepting walk-in appointments.
+If you have a pressing issue, and no appointments are available, please email Kira Schultheiss ( firstname.lastname@example.org) or Rachel Ulysse ( email@example.com).

 Biology Course Retake